cosmicCode42/whiskey-drop-dx/README.md

 		`def ready(self):`<br>
         - `import checkout.signals`<br>
 - Problem: 12 hours after closing the workspace, webhooks stopped functioning properly.
 On Stripe, they returned a 401 (Unauthorised) error.
 No code had changed between closing the workspace and opening it again.
+	- Solution: ... the webhooks just suddenly started working again.
+No change was needed.
+Perhaps there was some downtime or something?

 ## Technologies Used